 The only problem with filling up on appetizers at a restaurant?
-It makes it very easy to rack up the calories quickly—especially when factoring in the main course and the possibility of dessert.
-To avoid consuming too many calories, fat, sodium, cholesterol, and more while dining at a restaurant, we checked in with Amy Tao, MS, of Based Wellness to educate us all on the worst possible appetizer you should never order to avoid potential long term health issues.
+It's very easy to rack up calories, especially when factoring in a main course and the possibility of dessert.
+To avoid consuming too many calories, fat, sodium, cholesterol, and more while dining at a restaurant, we checked in with Amy Tao, MS, of Based Wellness to find out which common menu offerings are actually the worst possible appetizers to order.

 So, what should you stay away from?

-While she admitted that there are a handful of contenders such as mozzarella sticks, onion rings, and fried calamari because of the high sodium, calorie, and saturated fat content, the winner is a crowd-favorite that you might just be bummed to learn we shouldn't really get our hands on—literally.
+While there were a handful of contenders like fried calamari, mozzarella sticks, and onion rings because of the high calorie, saturated fat, and sodium content, the winner is a crowd-favorite that you might just be bummed to learn you shouldn't really get your hands on—literally.

-Unfortunately, spicy, saucy buffalo wings, especially boneless ones, are not only fried but are doused in BBQ sauce, which is loaded with sugar and overdosed with butter.
-So ordering a plate of them is simply not an ideal way to start your meal.
+Unfortunately, spicy, saucy buffalo wings—especially boneless ones—are fried.
+Sometimes, wings are also doused in BBQ sauce, which is loaded with sugar and overdosed with butter.
+Either way, ordering a plate of them isn't an ideal way to start your meal.

 "While items like mozzarella sticks and onion rings can rack up the calories, wings are very common at American restaurants," Tao said.
-Essentially, it's something you'll find basically everywhere as a common starter, but that doesn't mean it should be a staple part of your meal.
+Sure, they're a common starter basically everywhere, but they shouldn't be a dinner staple just because they're prolific.

-"As you can see, boneless wings are high in calories, and while it isn't healthy to obsess over calories, it is a good idea to have an idea of how many calories you are consuming and how many calories you are burning in your day to day activities," Tao said, adding how a 2008 study showed not monitoring portions and overconsuming at a restaurant and fast food places are linked to weight gain and obesity.
+"As you can see, boneless wings are high in calories, and while it isn't healthy to obsess over calories, it is a good idea to have an idea of how many calories you are consuming and how many calories you are burning in your day to day activities," Tao said, adding how a 2008 study showed that not monitoring portions and overconsuming at restaurants and fast food joints are linked to weight gain and obesity.

 "Keeping this in mind will help you get an idea of the number of calories you need to consume for weight loss, maintenance, or gain," she said.
-Another potential issue with boneless buffalo wings is they fall into the ultra-processed food category.
+Another potential issue with boneless wings?
+They fall into the ultra-processed food category.

 "According to a 2017 review about ultra-processed foods, 80% of studies found that those who had higher instances of consuming and purchasing ultra-processed foods had higher instances of being overweight or obese," Tao said.
 "In addition to obesity, these foods were linked to an increase for an adverse diagnosis for metabolic syndrome."

 There are also many negative effects of overconsuming fried foods.
-A 2020 study showed "significant" evidence linking high fried food (which is high in sodium and fats) intake to higher instances of prehypertension and hypertension.
-"This study also mentions the American Heart Association listing lifestyle factors such as a diet high in sodium, saturated, and trans fats with an increase in blood pressure," she said.
+A 2020 study found "significant" evidence linking a high fried food (which is high in sodium and fats) intake to higher instances of prehypertension and hypertension.
+"This study also mentions the American Heart Association listing lifestyle factors such as a diet high in sodium, saturated, and trans fats with an increase in blood pressure," Tao added.

 Fried foods are also associated with increased consumption of sodium, and a 2013 study highlighted that 90% of Americans consume too much sodium.
-On top of that, in recent years, it was estimated that up to 1/4 of people's sodium intake was from restaurant foods.
+In recent years, it was estimated that up to 1/4 of people's sodium intakes were from restaurant foods.

 "Because of sodium's link to high blood pressure, which can lead to a slew of health problems and complications, it is very important to monitor sodium intake and be aware of how much sodium you are consuming," Tao said.
 "For example, an order of Denny's wings have what would be the equivalent of two and 1/4 teaspoons of salt."

-With that in mind, she feels cooking at home can prevent overconsumption of sodium.
-"By cooking these foods at home, you would be much less likely to use that much salt and you could utilize vinegar and lemon juice along with other various seasonings and herbs to flavor your food," Tao said.
+"By cooking these foods at home, you would be much less likely to use that much salt," Tao said.
+"And you could utilize vinegar and lemon juice along with other various seasonings and herbs to flavor your food."

 What appetizer should you order at a restaurant instead?

-"If you are splitting with friends at Denny's, add two of their boneless buffalo wings to a house salad with fresh avocado," she said.
+"If you are splitting with friends, add two boneless buffalo wings to a house salad with fresh avocado," she said.
 "Also inquire about menu items that may be baked rather than fried, such as chicken or shrimp, or items that are cooked without being covered in high calorie, high sodium sauces or breading."

-Keeping these tips and suggestions when it comes to appetizers in mind will help you kick off your dining experience the best way—no matter which restaurant you choose!
+When it comes to appetizers, keeping these tips in mind will help you kick off your dining experience on a better note—no matter what restaurant you choose!